uktrade/django-zenslackchat/README.rst

 From https://<your zendesk>.zendesk.com/agent/admin/extensions you click
 "add target" and then set:

-- Title: Zenslackchat zendesk comment notification
+- Title: zenslackchat zendesk comment notification
-- URL: <Ngrok.io URI or Production URI>/zendesk/webhook/comment
+- URL: <Ngrok.io URI or Production URI>/zendesk/webhook
 - Method: POST
+- Check basic auth
+  - username: webhook_access
+  - password: <shared with webapp>

 You can test the target if you have set up the end point in advance.
 Otherwise just select "Create Target" in the drop down. and move on to creating the